LQR471814/bookmarklet-template/README.md

 ## bookmarklet-template

-> a monoerepo of small javascript snippets that make websites more enjoyable, this can double as template for bookmarklets
+> a monoerepo of javascript bookmarklets, this can double as template for bookmarklets

 ### catalog